arthur-plazanet/Unholy-Design-Tokens/ANALOGY_HOUSE.md

 - If at some point you want to expand your house and involve other people, every new builder has to relearn everything

----
-### 🧱 Step 2 — You create building parts to go faster
+## 🧱 Step 2 — You create building parts to go faster

 Instead of redefining everything every time, you create reusable parts:

 - 🟫 Some standard walls
-  - Carry specific loads
-  - With specific insulation
-  - Specific thickness
 - 🚪 Standard doors
-  - With specific dimensions
-  - With specific materials
-  - With specific hardware

 - 🪟 Standard windows
-  - With specific dimensions
-  - With specific materials
-  - With specific hardware

 They allow you to be faster, and you don't have to worry about the raw materials anymore.